 This is done in a lab – you can’t make it from scratch – but you can get this mother culture and then make 20 times that amount.
 This not only saves money but also wakes up the dormant microbes, making them more effective.

 That process is called activating the effective microorganisms.

 It’s a fermentation, like wine and yogurt, and today I’m going to give you my own effective microorganisms recipe.

 I’m not going to get into the details of what it is and why you should make it because this post is just about how to make effective microorganism solution (I’ll give you a link to more info at the end of the post).

 But I will just say that I believe this is the most important thing for most people to bring into most gardens.

-I tend to use the term generically like ‘Band-aid’ although I don’t even use the EM product.
+I tend to use the term EM Effective Microorganisms® generically, like Band-aid, although I don’t even use the official EM product.
 I actually use a similar product made by SCD Probiotics.